Petroleum Engineering Graduate Program

 Program Description

-Petroleum engineering is not a narrowly-focused engineering discipline.
+Petroleum engineering at Colorado School of Mines is not a narrowly-focused engineering discipline.
 In addition to having a petroleum engineering and earth science background, a petroleum engineer must have a good understanding of basic engineering, the natural sciences and mathematics.

 Skills in this branch of engineering are needed to meet the ever-increasing demand for energy.
 The world’s energy portfolio includes hydrocarbon, geothermal and wind energy storage as well as environmental issues such as nuclear waste disposal.
 The program emphasizes integrated, multidisciplinary teamwork in classroom instruction and research and actively pursues interdisciplinary activities with many other Mines departments, particularly the Earth Science/Engineering programs.